Join us for Screening Days November 2021 – a hybrid event running at Broadway Cinema, Nottingham and online!

 We want to welcome as many people as possible to our events while still protecting the work of filmmakers and distributors.
 Screening Days is for anyone who works or volunteers in a space that shows films and makes a direct contribution to selecting films and attracting audiences for them.
 If you’re in any doubt about your eligibility, just email us.

-We know that some people who want to attend may be unable to meet the cost of doing so.
+We want to be inclusive across all the Screening Days events, but we know that people who can make a contribution to the event may not be able to meet the costs of attending.
 If covering these costs yourself will prevent you from attending or make it hard for you to prioritise doing so, please get in touch.
+You do not need to fill in a lot of paperwork or prove your status, just complete a short expense form with your bank details and provide us with a receipt.
+We will be able to repay you within 24 hours.

 We can provide financial support to pay for: